 Hillary toed the Obama administration's line and tied the deadly attack on the US consulate in Benghazi to an absurd film concerning Mohamed.
-Have a look at the video of Hillary, below, filmed one day after the attack, stating that "we are working to determine the precise motivations and methods of those who carried out this assault" and then linking the attack to "inflammatory material posted on the Internet."
-This statement by Clinton is long, so if you don't have the time, you might want to start watching six minutes and fifty seconds into the video:
+Hillary, one day after the attack, stated that "we are working to determine the precise motivations and methods of those who carried out this assault" and then linked the attack to "inflammatory material posted on the Internet."

 Months later, of course, Hillary would declare: "With all due respect, the fact is we have four dead Americans.
 Whether it was because of a protest or because guys outside for a walk one night decided to go kill some Americans.
 What difference at this point does it make?"